 — Brett Dawson (@BDawsonWrites) January 1, 2018

 The Thunder turned the ball over 11 times against the Mavericks.
 The Thunder need to look after the ball at all costs and giving up 11 turnovers is just a little bit too much against a team that can get crazy hot at any moment you don’t want to give the ball up easily.
 It is something Westbrook has got better at this season he alongside the team needs to continue improving in this area.
 Steven Adams led the team with three.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!